PreyInstinct/Loot-Goblin-Filter/README.md

 ## Revealed Unique Names

-The names of unidentified unique items will also show up, as in some other filters.
+The names of unidentified unique items will also show up when possible, as in some other filters.